The universality of the relation between magnetic fields and star formation in galaxies: Results

-We measure an approximately universal scaling of magnetic field strength in galaxies with their star formation rate $\alpha = 0.2 - 0.3$.
-This result is invariant across both simulated and observed measurements, as well as across the large variety of galactic environments and stages (e.g., nuclear region, starburst galaxies, dwarf galaxies, edge-on/face-on views).
+We measured an approximately universal scaling of magnetic field strength in galaxies with their SFR of $\alpha = 0.2 - 0.3$.
+This result is invariant across both simulated and observed measurements, as well as across the large variety of galactic environments and stages (e.g. nuclear region, starburst galaxies, dwarf galaxies, and both edge-on and face-on views).

-The \citet{Lacki2013} starbursts show a trend highly consistent with our simulations, even with SFR reaching significantly higher values than our simulated sample.
-For \citet{Chyzy2011}, \citet{Beck2019} and CHANGES samples, all show shallower slopes.
+The \citet{Lacki2013} starbursts show a trend highly consistent with our simulations, even with the SFR reaching significantly higher values than our simulated sample.
+The \citet{Chyzy2011}, \citet{Beck2019}, and CHANGES samples all show shallower slopes.

 We find a scaling difference between samples.
 We attribute the different normalisations to the fact that the magnetic field has been measured in different regions of the galaxies.
-Measurements from \citealt{Lacki2013} show the higher normalization due to their $B$ measurements being taken within compact nuclear/core measurement regions, where energy density budgets are more elevated.
+Measurements from \citealt{Lacki2013} show the higher normalisation due to their $B$ measurements being taken within compact nuclear measurement regions, where energy density budgets are more elevated.
 Similarly to our simulated measurements, all taken in the innermost 0.5 - 1~kpc starburst regions.
-Conversely, measurements from dwarf irregulars \citep{Chyzy2011}, nearby spirals \citep{Beck2019}, and edge-on spirals \citep[CHANGES;][]{Heald2022, Stein2020, Stein2019, Mora-Partiarroyo2019}, all display the lower normalization.
-We attribute it to the measurement of the diffuse gas within the entire disk of the galaxy.
+Conversely, measurements from dwarf irregulars \citep{Chyzy2011}, nearby spirals \citep{Beck2019}, and edge-on spirals \citep[CHANGES;][]{Heald2022, Stein2020, Stein2019, Mora-Partiarroyo2019} all display the lower normalisation.
+We attribute it to the measurement of the diffuse gas within the entire disc of the galaxy.

+To verify that the inferred magnetic field–star formation scaling is not driven by projection effects, we performed a complementary analysis using face-on projections of the simulated galaxies.
+The resulting B–SFR relations are fully consistent with those obtained from edge-on views, demonstrating that the measured scaling is independent of galaxy inclination.
+The face-on analysis is presented in Appendix~\ref{sec:faceon_test}, with the corresponding relations shown in Figure~\ref{fig:Bfield_strength_SFR_faceon}.